 Small Business Innovation Research Program Provides Seed Funding for R&D

 New York, NY, August 2, 2017 – Geopipe has been awarded a National Science Foundation (NSF) Small Business Innovation Research (SBIR) grant for $224K to conduct research and development (R&D) work on generating immersive virtual models of the real world.

 Architects, video game designers, special effects artists, and many others need models of the existing world for their projects, but it is currently expensive and time-consuming to create or acquire these models.
 Geopipe is developing algorithms that can understand raw data about the world and turn it into complete, semantically rich 3D virtual models that professionals can download in an instant at a customizable level of detail.

-“The National Science Foundation supports startups and small businesses with the most innovative, cutting-edge ideas that have the potential to become great commercial successes and make huge societal impacts,” said Graciela Narcho, Acting Director of the Division of Industrial Innovation and Partnerships at NSF.
-“We hope that seed funding will spark solutions to some of the most important challenges of our time across all areas of science and technology.”
+“The National Science Foundation supports small businesses with the most innovative, cutting-edge ideas that have the potential to become great commercial successes and make huge societal impacts,” said Barry Johnson, Director of the NSF’s Division of Industrial Innovation and Partnerships.
+“We hope that this seed funding will spark solutions to some of the most important challenges of our time across all areas of science and technology.”

 Geopipe's first formative year included a great deal of support from two programs, NYU's Summer Launchpad program and the NYC Media Lab's Combine accelerator.
 Therefore, it is with high hopes of continuing to push Geopipe forward that we have started the Techstars NYC program this week.
 From Techstars' new offices in the Flatiron District, we're looking forward to twelve productive weeks of product development, customer conversations, mentor guidance, and camaraderie with the other companies in our cohort.
 Among our major focuses is expanding our current closed beta program, so if you need virtual models of the real world for your architecture, urban design, video game design, or visual effects work, don't hesitate to get in touch with us.